porespellar/searxng-LDR-academic/INSTALL.md

 Verify it's running: http://localhost:8080

+> **Tip:** You can adjust search settings, including enabling or disabling specific search engines, by clicking the **Preferences** link on the main page.

 ### Step 2: Deploy Local Deep Research (Learning Circuit's Step 2)

 **Continue with Learning Circuit's setup:**